yc4ny/Mining-Real-World-Graphs/README.md

 #### Model options

 ```
-  --input_dir    STR    Input graph path.
+  --input    STR    Input graph path.
-  --output_dir   STR    Partitioned graph path.
+  --output   STR    Partitioned graph path.
 ```

-#### Example for running KL on the sample data
+#### Example for running KL on the Github graph

 ```
-python baseline_tests/Kl_partitioning/kl.py --input data/custom/sample_data.txt
+python baseline/kl_partitioning/kl.py --input dataset/git_web_ml/musae_git_edges.csv
 ```

-Partitioned graph will be in the form of a `.json` file which can be found in  `output` folder. <br/>
+Partitioned graph will be in the form of a `.txt` file which can be found in  `outputs/output_KL` folder. <br/>

 ### Algorithm